iottly/iottly.github.io/getting_started.md

 ## Next steps

-Goon, create a new project and connect your physical Raspberry Pi to it!!!
+Goon, create a new project and connect your physical board to it!!!

 The full tutorial to work with physical Pis is here: [https://iottly.github.io/](https://iottly.github.io/)